 This post was shared by Lynn Screen, Managing Director in Georgetown’s Institute for Transformational Leadership.

-“Care for Our Common Home” calls us to enter into a “new dialogue about how we are shaping the future of our planet.”
+Georgetown University’s Jesuit Value “Care for Our Common Home” invites us to enter into a new and different “dialogue about how we are shaping the future of our planet.”
 In addition to protecting the Earth through conservation and preservation efforts, there is also a moral imperative at play.
 We recognize the disproportionate impact of environmental hazards on people of color, so we are called to advance the work of environmental justice.

 Kate Ebner calls on us to create a shared global vision of the future.
 “Not one generation can solve this problem; it will take all generations and their unique abilities and understanding to work together. ”

 As an Institute, we are committed to teaching the skills needed to see the interconnectedness of systems and to prepare people for the challenging conversations ahead.
 During this year of reflection and action around sustainability, we are exploring what sustainability means in the fields of DEI, Coaching (both Leadership and Health & Wellness), Facilitation, and Organizational Development.
 What does sustainability look like in each of our programs?
 How can we do better individually and as an Institute?

 In the coming months, you can expect a variety of reflections, challenges, and programming as we work to more fully live into our mission to create a more sustainable and compassionate future.

 What does sustainability mean to you individually and with respect to your chosen field?
 How might you do better?